 My mid-range Windows laptop cost four times as much as this without - when it comes to using Chrome and cloud-based software at least - being four times as good.

-So whether you're an individual or a business, there are significant savings to be made by purchasing a Chromebook.
+So whether you're an individual or a business, there are significant savings to be made by purchasing a Chromebook (or if you fit into the latter category, lots of them).
 If you apply these sort of cost differentials across a large team's computing requirements, you're talking about saving a lot of money.